 This extraordinary bushland setting is nestled in the Narara Valley, on the Central Coast of NSW, Australia.
 Just 1 hour drive north from Sydney.

-Comprising of 64 hectares, the property has an existing dam, a creek and an abundance of beautiful views.
+Comprising 64 hectares, the property has an existing dam, a creek and an abundance of beautiful views.
 The land is bordered on three sides by the award-winning Strickland State Forest.
 Approximately 12 hectares of the land is zoned for residential development with another 12 hectares available for agriculture and community gardens.
 The remaining hectares of native forest and bushland are to be dedicated to conservation.
+The image on the right is an aerial view when we purchased the site, before any new building started.

 The site is about 30 minutes from local beaches at Terrigal and Avoca, has good local bus access, is a short walk to Narara station on the main Sydney-Newcastle rail line, and within easy reach of local schools, shops, retail and commercial facilities.